 The upshot: Your presentation must grab your audience’s attention from the very first slide.
 Here are four ways to do that.

 Storytelling is one of the best ways to connect with an audience.
-Stories makes a subject feel more interesting and personal, no matter what the topic is.
+Stories make a subject feel more interesting and personal, no matter what the topic is.
 Try opening with a story that connects to the purpose of your presentation before you dive into more substantial material.
-You might want to watch a few TED Talks for examples or inspiration; TED speakers use this strategy often.
+You might want to watch a few TED Talks for examples or inspiration; TED speakers use this strategy often, and to great success.